 While they seem to be such an intricate weaving of patterns, mandalas are surprisingly easy to create.
 There are several different methods and tools you can use to make your own mandala.

 Remember the pie piece mandala coloring method?
-There's a similar way to draw your own mandalas.
+There’s a similar way to draw your own mandalas.
 Start at the center of a piece of paper, and draw one line out to the nearest edge.
 Now draw another line out from the center; make sure that the angle between the two lines will evenly factor into 360, otherwise your mandala will not be symmetrical.
 Use a compass to measure this angle before drawing the second line.
-You can find a list of common measurements below.
+We’ve included a table of common measurements to help.

 Once you’ve drawn your lines, you can begin filling the space between them with your design.
 To get an idea of how your mandala will look, take two mirrors and line them up along either line so that they face one another and meet at the center of the page.
 Look into the mirrors to see your mandala in the reflection.